chetnaghoradkar20/Python/README.md

 # Python

-Sure, here's a breakdown of the code and its functionalities:

 ### Project Overview:
 The provided code is a Python script utilizing the Selenium library for web automation.
 Its primary objective is to navigate a website (https://ABC.com), log in, interact with various dropdowns and filters, capture screenshots, and compile these screenshots into PDFs based on different filter combinations.